yeokm1/start-sslstrip-on-boot/README.md

 4) Configure the gateway setting on your client permission to point to the IP address of the Raspberry Pi.

-5) Once all testing is complete, you can configure a corruption-resistance file system on the Raspberry Pi to avoid data corruption from improper shutdown.
+5) Once all testing is complete, you can configure a corruption-resistant file system on the Raspberry Pi to avoid data corruption from improper shutdown.

 ```bash
 tune2fs -o journal_data /dev/mmcblk0p2